Get Stuff We Love

 Break out your belts, ladies and gentlemen, JNCO’s wide-legged, low-hanging jeans that ruled the ‘90s are back!

-Perfectly timed for holiday shoppers, the JNCO brand, which was bought by the trading company Guotai Litian in 2014, has unveiled The Heritage Collection, a line of jeans, shorts, sweatshirts, and jackets that are inspired from the brands ‘90s classics.
+JNCO brand, which was bought by the trading company Guotai Litian in 2014, has added jeans, shorts, sweatshirts, and jackets that are inspired from the brands ‘90s classics.

-Joseph Cohen, director of strategic planning at Guotai USA, told TODAY.com that demand for JNCO original jeans has been high, hence the rollout.
+Joseph Cohen, director of strategic planning at Guotai USA, told TODAY that demand for JNCO original jeans has been high.

 “Fans of the brand approached us through our Facebook page,” said Cohen, adding that the brand has a strong following of loyalists.
 “We decided to bring back a bunch of the old style[s].”

-Funny enough, when JNCO made its return earlier this year, it was actually looking to fit in with the skinny jeans trend.
+Funny enough, when JNCO made its return in 2015, it was actually looking to fit in with the skinny jeans trend.
 But “the reaction was very negative,” noted Cohen, who decided to get things back to baggy basics.

 “I made sure that we stayed loyal to the brand and what it represents,” said Cohen who joined the company in 2015.